Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 PUT, PATCH, and DELETE operations _must_ be identified using their URI (i.e., `{resourceURI}/{id}`).
-PUT, PATCH, and DELETE operations _should_ also be identifiable using their primary key values (natural keys).
+PUT, PATCH, and DELETE operations _should_ also be identifiable using their natural key values.

 See [Validation of Natural and Foreign Keys](./NATURAL-FOREIGN-KEYS.md) for additional requirements for handling natural keys on a resource and foreign keys